krillinai/GEO/chapter1-introduction.md

 # Chapter 1: Introduction to GEO

-We’ve entered a **new era of search** — one powered by **AI engines** such as ChatGPT, Google AI Overviews, and Perplexity.
-People no longer sift through endless blue links.
+We’ve entered a **new era of search** — one powered by **AI engines** such as ChatGPT, Google AI Overviews, Perplexity, Claude, DeepSeek etc. People no longer sift through endless blue links.
 Instead, they turn to AI for **immediate, context-rich answers** that summarize the web.

 In this landscape, **visibility** is no longer about ranking first on Google — it’s about being **trusted, cited, and referenced** by the AI systems shaping what people see and believe.